LadyBluenotes/knowledgevault/JavaScript/Frameworks/React/Components/Types of React Components/React Function Components.md

 export default App;
 ```

-- This way of defining functions within a component is similar to how they are defined within [React Class Components]([[Overview of the Types of React Components#React Class Components (not recommended)]])
+- This way of defining functions within a component is similar to how they are defined within React Cl

 ## Callback function